• Skip to main content

 This is your tempo run pace, used to develop speed and strength and provide the most cardiovascular benefit.

 Runs in Zone 3 should last about 30-45 minutes.
 The pace is comfortably hard; conversations are limited to a word or two at a time.
+It’s a portion of your long run where you hit tempo or specifically plan to practice marathon goal pace running.

 This is the Zone that too many runners do their easy runs in, which results in overtraining.

 Read more about why we call Zone 3 Gray Zone training.
+Stop doing your easy runs in this zone!

-Zone 4: Intervals or Fartleks, 80 to 90 percent of MHR
+Zone 4: Intervals or Fartleks – 80 to 90 percent of MHR

 Zone 4 teaches your body to run at its lactate threshold.
 You should be working on fast twitch muscles and find this is a hard effort you could only hold for up to a 5K or for mile repeats depending on intensity.

 This is the effort where your body relies on carbs for quick energy.
+And this is the zone when you push your workout threshold to its limits and progressively improve your aerobic capacity.

-Zone 5: 400 repeats or finishing a race, 90 to 100 percent of MHR
+Zone 5: 400 repeats or finishing a race – 90 to 100 percent of MHR

 This is your maximum effort and should last under five minutes per session.
 You would use this pace as you near the finish line of a race or during shorter speed workouts, like 200- and 400-meter repeats.